Menu

 Sharon Jacquet ’72: Philanthropy That Recognizes the Value of Education and Educators

-Sharon Jacquet graduated from Syracuse University in 1972 with a degree in elementary education but decided against becoming a teacher.
+Sharon Jacquet graduated from Syracuse University in 1972 with a degree in inclusion program but decided against becoming a teacher.
 “I felt it was an awesome responsibility and I was too immature to be responsible for those young minds,” Jacquet recalls, with just a hint of irony.
 Today, Jacquet bears the responsibility of being a wealth manager, providing guidance and advice to families whose livelihoods and retirements often depend on her expertise.

 In fact, Jacquet uses the skills she learned in the School of Education—just not in a classroom setting.
 Jacquet is a vice chairman of JPMorgan Private Bank where she leads a specialized team that works with corporate executives and ultra-high net worth individuals.
 “I’m still a teacher.
 I teach people all the time,” she says, with both pride and appreciation for what she learned at her alma mater.